FOCUS-Investors seed indoor farms as pandemic disrupts food supplies

 Greenhouses can harness the sun's rays and have lower power requirements.
 Well-established in Asia and Europe, greenhouses are expanding in North America, using greater automation.

-Investments in global indoor farms totaled $394 million in 2020, AgFunder research head Louisa Burwood-Taylor said.
+Investments in global indoor farms totaled a record-high $500 million in 2020, AgFunder research head Louisa Burwood-Taylor said.

-The average investment last year doubled in size, as large players including BrightFarms and Plenty raised fresh capital, she said.
+The average investment last year rose sharply, as large players including BrightFarms and Plenty raised fresh capital, she said.

-A big funding acceleration lies ahead, after pandemic food disruptions - such as infections among migrant workers that harvest North American produce - raised concerns about supply disruptions, said Joe Crotty, director of corporate finance at investment bank KPMG, which advises vertical farms.
+A big funding acceleration lies ahead, after pandemic food disruptions - such as infections among migrant workers that harvest North American produce - raised concerns about supply disruptions, said Joe Crotty, director of corporate finance at accounting firm KPMG, which advises vertical farms and provides investment banking services.

 "The real ramp-up is the next three to five years," Crotty said.